anastasiaisakov/project_crawl/README.md

 CMD - runs the main.py app

 - I wasn't sure how to create the distributed crawler and due to technical issues with my laptop, I didn't have enough time to evaluate all of the tasks.
-But I am surely going to continue researching how to do all of the tasks
+But I am surely going to continue researching how to complete all of the them.